Take the first step to full recovery.

 The manual therapy protocols utilized at Radius are designed to affect the dense connective tissue surrounding your muscles, ligaments, etc. That tissue, called "fascia", does not receive the same blood supply as muscles.
 As a result, when the fascia does get injured or adhered, it tends to not heal on its own, requiring very specific manual intervention.
 The diagnostic portion of the exam dictates which manual protocols are utilized to restore mobility and function to the tissue.

-Forms of manual therapy you may have heard of include: Active Release Technique (ART), Graston Technique, Myofascial Release, Rolfing/Structural Integration, ASTYM, Instrument Assisted Soft Tissue Mobilization (IASTM).
+Forms of manual therapy you may have heard of include: Active Release Technique (ART), Graston Technique, Myofascial Release, Rolfing/Structural Integration, ASTYM, Instrument Assisted Soft Tissue Mobilization (IASTM), Chiropractic Adjustments.

 Many of the branded manual therapy forms above are certified through a weekend course.
-Our providers learned from a collection of such courses, and used that knowledge to refined Radius' manual therapy protocols, by tracking results achieved through application.
+Our providers learned from a collection of such courses together with their formal degrees, and used that knowledge to refine Radius' manual therapy protocols, by tracking results achieved through application.

 Active Rehabilitation